 The calendar below details topics, readings, and assignments for each class period.
 It may be subject to changes to reflect interests of students.
 Students are responsible to be prepared to discuss the assigned readings for each class period.
 Typically, each class period will begin with an introduction delivered by the Instructors (one hour) providing the background in neuroscience necessary to better explore the issue of the day.
 The rest of class time will be devoted to student presentations and discussion (1/2), and data analysis (1/2) (detailed in Course Requirements).
 As an example, for the class on Week 2, Dr. Spagna will start giving an introduction to the main basic concepts of fMRI and MEG (25 mins), followed by Dr. He introducing EEG and fNIRS (25 mins).
-After a short break, a student will present an article introducing the most commonly used open data repositories (e.g., BIDS apps: Improving ease of use, accessibility, and reproducibility of neuroimaging data.
+After a short break, a student will present an article introducing the most commonly used open data repositories (e.g., BIDS apps: Improving ease of use, accessibility, and reproducibility of neuroimaging data analysis methods), while another will present OpenNeuro-a free online platform for sharing and analysis of neuroimaging data.
 Then, the remainder of class time will be devoted to a discussion addressing questions related to the weeks' topic and to advance student's data analysis skills.
 Optional, supplementary readings are also included for those who might be interested in exploring the topic of a specific class more in depth, and students are encouraged to do so, especially by contributing to the discussion with more recent knowledge.